frc3512/Robot-2020/README.md

 # FRC team 3512's 2020 robot

-Source code for the 2020 comp robot: Andromeda
+Source code for the 2020 comp robot: Arcadia

-Source code also for the 2020 practice robot: Aithir
+Source code also for the 2020 practice robot: Ellinika

 ## Setup